DitzEmperer/DitzEmperer/README.md

 `[If one of my ponies has 'c+h' then it's a kin, the ones bellow are yet to be made]`

-polnareff, candy diver, gabriel barsch (madcom), josuke
+polnareff, candy diver, gabriel barsch (madcom)